 vii) Other subfields are not modified

-A1 – MPDU Address 1 field.If dot11MultiLinkActivated is true, for both the transmitter and intended receiver of the MPDU, either of To DS or From DS subfields in the MAC header of the MPDU is set to 1, and the MPDU is an individually addressed Data frame (#4924)between an AP MLD and a non-AP MLD associated with the AP MLD, then A1 is set to:
+A1 – MPDU Address 1 field.(#4922)A1 is set as follows:

-the MLD MAC address of the intended receiver MLD of the MPDU.
+If dot11MultiLinkActivated is true, for both the transmitter and intended receiver of the MPDU, either of To DS or From DS subfields in the MAC header of the MPDU is set to 1, and the MPDU is an individually addressed Data frame (#4924)between an AP MLD and a non-AP MLD associated with the AP MLD, then A1 is set to the MLD MAC address of the intended receiver MLD of the MPDU,

-otherwise, Al is set to MPDU Address 1 field.
+otherwise, Al is set to (#5187)the MPDU Address 1 field.

-A2 – MPDU Address 2 field.If dot11MultiLinkActivated is true, for both the transmitter and intended receiver of the MPDU, either of To DS or From DS subfields in the MAC header of the MPDU is set to 1, and the MPDU is an individually addressed Data frame (#4924)between an AP MLD and a non-AP MLD associated with the AP MLD, then A2 is set to:
+A2 – MPDU Address 2 field.(#4923)A2 is set as follows:

-the MLD MAC address of the transmitting MLD of the MPDU.
+If dot11MultiLinkActivated is true, for both the transmitter and intended receiver of the MPDU, either of To DS or From DS subfields in the MAC header of the MPDU is set to 1, and the MPDU is an individually addressed Data frame (#4924)between an AP MLD and a non-AP MLD associated with the AP MLD, then A2 is set to the MLD MAC address of the transmitting MLD of the MPDU,

-otherwise, A2 is set to MPDU Address 2 field.
+otherwise, A2 is set to (#5188)the MPDU Address 2 field.

 A3 – MPDU Address 3 field.If dot11MultiLinkActivated is true, MPDU Address 3 field is BSSID and the MPDU is an individually addressed Data frame (#4924)between an AP MLD and a non-AP MLD associated with the AP MLD, then: